HOW MUCH DOES IT COST TO MOVE TO GERMANY?

 More fun for those getting their own unfurnished flat or even a room in shared WG?
 Aside from having to buy typical things like a new couch or bed, there’s more you may have to think about when setting up your new living space.
 People moving here are often stunned to find that most flats in Germany don’t have basic amenities like lighting or a kitchen.

 You’ll walk into a bedroom and find wiring sticking out from the ceiling.
-Yes, you need to install a light fixture on your own and often, not even a light bulb will be supplied.
+Yes, you need to install a light fixture on your own, and often, not even a light bulb will be supplied.
 You’ll enter the kitchen and find it completely empty, save for hookups for water and such, but no appliances like a fridge or stove, and in some cases, not even cupboards.
 That’s your responsibility and one reason why IKEA kitchens are so popular in Germany.
 You’ll usually need to buy your own washing machine as well.

 When people move out, it’s expected that you take your kitchen and all of your appliances with you.
 In many cases, previous tenants may offer to sell you their stuff.

-There are still unfurnished flats out that there that will come equipped with appliances and full kitchens.
+There are still unfurnished flats out there that will come equipped with appliances and full kitchens.
 It should usually be specified in the listing and if it doesn’t seem clear, ask the landlord before signing any contracts.
 Know that if the former tenant tries to get you to buy their kitchen, you’re not obligated to do so and they will be responsible for removing the kitchen in its entirety.

-Between the rent and security deposit alone, moving into a new flat is a really expensive endeavour.
+Between the rent and security deposit alone, moving into a new flat is a really expensive endeavor.
 Furnishing a flat, especially when a new kitchen is required, is another heavy investment.
 We recommend giving yourself a healthy budget for this, whether buying new or used.

 If you want everything new, you can price out potential costs for things like couches and washing machines by checking out IKEA, Home 24, MediaMarkt.
 If you want some help decorating your flat, consider Nomads At Home.

-If money is an issue, come up with list of the essential items you’re going to need to get started.
+If money is an issue, come up with a list of the essential items you’re going to need to get started.
 You can always build your home up more over time.
 You can also rent furniture from places like Lyght Living as an interim measure.

 We also recommend buying used, as not only does it save you money, it’s better for the environment.
 Flea markets are common in Germany for finding unique and even, vintage pieces.
 You can also buy things, or score them for free, on sites like Craigslist and eBay Kleinanzeige.